 What Is Hair Porosity?

-Hair porosity refers to your hair’s ability to absorb and retain moisture.
-While all hair types are porous to a certain extent, curly hair types tend to be more porous.
-Extensively damaged hair strands are also highly porous (1).
+Hair porosity is commonly referred to as your hair’s ability to absorb and retain moisture, but it is much more complicated than that.
+More importantly, is the direct result of how the hair was built (poor nutrition can have consequences on how our hair develops), and also because of thermal, chemical, mechanical, and environmental damage.
+Any hair type can become dry and dull according to lifestyle, diet, maintenance, and where you live.
+However, extensively damaged hair strands are highly porous (1).
 Knowing your hair porosity level helps you choose the right hair care products and treatments suitable for your tresses.
 In the next section, let’s take a look at the different levels of hair porosity.

 Types Of Hair Porosity